 Tip: These sessions follow GMT, so adjust them to your time zone.
 There are plenty of online tools to help you sync up with the market.

-Why Forex trading hours matter
+Why trading hours make a difference

 - Understand market behavior: Different sessions have different characteristics.
 The Tokyo session is often more predictable, while the New York session can be more volatile and dynamic.

-Plan your strategies: Scalping might work best in Tokyo, while trend-following strategies could shine during the London session.
+- Plan your strategies: Scalping might work best in Tokyo, while trend-following strategies could shine during the London session.

 Now that you know the rhythm of the forex market, you can plan your trading sessions for the best opportunities.
-Remember, it’s not just about when you trade-it’s about how you trade!
-Choose the sessions that match your style, manage your risk, and always trade with a plan.
+Remember, it’s not just about when you trade.

 Log in to Deriv Academy to sharpen your trading skills today!